cminyard/gensio/README.rst

 certauth
     A user authentication protocol implemented as a gensio filter.

+mux
+    A channel multiplexer.
+You can create channels on top of it using open_channel().
+Channels work as normal gensio, so you can have a number of gensios running on top of a single gensio.
+It also has end-of-message demarcation and obviously full flow-control
+    capability individually on each channel.
+If you just need a gensio with end-of-message demarcation, you can use this as without creating channels.

 These are all documented in detail in gensio(5).
 Unless otherwise stated, these all are available as accepters or connecting gensios.